The Healthy Living Plan Blog using Logosynthesis®

 I know I am right, so why should I change?

-As I reflect on my conversations around LOGOSYNTHESIS, I recognize that we often hold a great deal of emotion in our beliefs.
+As I reflect on my conversations around Logosynthesis, I recognize that we often hold a great deal of emotion in our beliefs.
 The stronger the emotion, the more adamant we are that we are right and the stronger the conviction to get others to change.
 Consider how the following statements may be limiting: I don’t get along well with others because they have issues.
 I am not the one who needs personal development work.
-My frustration at work is due to other people not doing things … Read More
+My frustration at work is due to other people not … Read More

 Changing conversations using Logosynthesis.

-Get over it.
-Move on.
+Get over it and move on.

-When work is overwhelming.
+What to do when work is overwhelming.

 Feel better by self-coaching using Logosynthesis

 It is normal to react to situations in everyday life Self-coaching puts you in the driver’s seat.
 You learn how to notice what bothers you and take action to feel better and to achieve your goals.
 You are human and in everyday life you make choices.
-You also react to what happens around you.
+Also, you react to what happens around you.
 At times, these reactions can impact your health or get in the way of what is important.
 While this is normal, learning to resolve memories and … Read More

 Do you stress about how things should be?